andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 ## Deploying the Code with GitHub Actions

 In an effort to maintain simplicity and bypass the need for manual image uploads to ECR, we'll leverage GitHub Actions to establish our CI/CD (Continuous Integration/Continuous Deployment) pipeline.
-This will automate our deployment process, reducing the risk of errors and streamlining operations.
+This will automate our deployment process, reducing the risk of errors.

 Much like with Docker, we'll create two YML files, which will reside in the .github/workflows directory.
 Both of these workflows will adhere to GitHub's official guide for Amazon Elastic Container Service (ECS).